-Column 4 - Non-Clinical Role FTE
+Column 5 - Percentage of Non-Clinical Time Spent

-This column identifies the non-clinical role full time equivalent ratio.
-For individuals who served all of their time in the non-clinical role during the reporting period, the FTE ratio would be 1.0; for individuals who served half their time in the non-clinical role during the reporting period, the FTE ratio would be 0.5.
-This column is informational in nature, and does not impact the calculation of unallowable excess.
+This column identifies the percentage of non-clinical time spent during the cost reporting period.
+For individuals who served all their time in the non-clinical role during the entire reporting period, the percentage would be 100%; for individuals who served half their time in the non-clinical role during the entire reporting period, the percentage would be 50%.

-Column 5 - Non-Clinical Salary and Bonus During Period
+Column 6 - Non-Clinical Salary and Bonus During Period

-This column identifies the salary and bonus for the employee during the cost reporting period.
+This column automatically calculates the non-clinical salary and bonus for the employee during the cost reporting period based on the total salary and bonus reported in Column 4 and the percentage of non-clinical time spent reported in Column 5.

-Column 6 - Unallowable Excess Non-Clinical Salary Above Limit
+Column 7 - Unallowable Excess Non-Clinical Salary Above Limit

-This column automatically calculates the amount of direct salary reported in Column 5 in excess of the limit established for the reporting period.
+This column automatically calculates the amount of direct salary reported in Column 6 in excess of the limit established for the reporting period.
 The total excess is summed by Schedule 1 reporting location and automatically reclassified as unallowable expense on Schedule 1.